 |First race||Australian Grand Prix||Albert Park||March 4, 2001||Race results|

 Regarded by many as the greatest all-round driver in the sport, two-time champion Fernando Alonso found his spiritual home at Ferrari in 2010.
-His strength of character made him an instant hit in Maranello, but ultimately he and the team have yet to win a championship together.
+His strength of character made him an instant hit in Maranello but, on his departure from the team in 2014, the dream partnership had failed to yield him a third world title despite two agonising near misses.

 Following a successful period in karts, in which he became world champion, he stepped up to the Euro Open Championship for Nissan in 1999 and won the title.
 He moved to F3000 the following year, but F1 had already recognised his talents and he landed a testing role with Minardi.
 He got his first F1 seat with the team in 2001 and put in some impressive performances.
 In order to further his career he opted to return to a testing role, this time with Renault, the following year.